raspberrypi/documentation/hardware/computemodule/cmio-display.md

-# Attaching Raspberry Pi Official 7 inch Display to the Compute Module IO Board
+# Attaching Raspberry Pi Official 7" Display to the Compute Module IO Board

 **This document is a work in progress and is intended for advanced users.**